SourceCode-AI/aura/docs/source/configuration.rst

 Environment config options
 --------------------------

-The following environment variable configuration options can be used to configure the aura behaviour:
+The following environment variable configuration options can be used to configure the aura behavior:

 =========================== =============================================================
 Environment variable        Explanation